 It has been a while since the surfacing of the idea of taking underwater mortgages by eminent domain– that’s the mortgages, not the homes encumbered by them — then reducing the principal to less than its nominal balance, and letting the homeowners continue living in their homes while allowing them to make lower monthly payments based on a new, adjusted mortgage loan balance.
+Homeowners may find that speaking to a broker similar to this Red Deer mortgage broker may be the best option for them if they are looking into getting an underwater mortgage.
 This would help them to continue to afford things like homeowners’ insurance (see the best company) which will provide them with peace of mind and keep them product so they can continue to work and afford that adjusted mortgage.
 We have written about that from time to time, but now it appears that the would-be movers and shakers behind this caper may be having second thoughts.
 So says Reuters — see Matt Goldstein and Jennifer Ablan, Eminent Domain or Principal Reduction, the Bottom line Is Reducing Mortgsage Deb, Reuters.com, Nov.
 26, 2012.

 It turns out that the bloom is off the rose and the mortgage condemnation train has slowed down.
 Why?
 We don’t know for sure, but it seems likely that the realization has sunk in that the exercise of the power of eminent domain requires payment of just compensation.
 Evidently no one has thought through what that would entail quantitatively, and no one is eager to put up the money required to find out.
 Remember that the statutory “fair market value” that is the usual measure of “just compensation” requires payment of the highest price the property in question would bring if sold in a voluntary transaction by a knowledgeable but unpressured seller to a knowledgeable but unpressured buyer.
 And, as far as we can tell, nobody knows what the highest price of an underwater but performing mortgsge is.